UAW and Stellantis reach tentative deal that follows Ford model and adds more than 5,000 jobs

 About 14,000 UAW workers who were on strike at two Stellantis assembly plants in Michigan and Ohio, and several parts distribution centers across the country, were told to drop their picket signs and return to work.
 So the agreement will end a six-week strike at the maker of Jeep and Ram vehicles.

 The pact includes 25% in general wage increases over the next 4 1/2 years for top assembly plant workers, with 11% coming once the deal is ratified.
-Workers also will get cost-of-living pay that would bring the raises to over 30%, with top assembly plant workers making more than $40 per hour.
+Workers also will get cost-of-living pay that would bring the raises to a compounded 33%, with top assembly plant workers making more than $42 per hour.
 At Stellantis, top-scale workers now make around $31 per hour.

 Like the Ford contract, the Stellantis deal would run through April 30, 2028.